dileepajj/Assignment-Code-ADS-1-22031359-/README.md

 The World Bank Open Data available at https://data.worldbank.org served as the basis for the csv files utilised in this work.
 In order to compare South Asian countries with the UK, the GDP current (in US dollars), GDP per capita, and access to electricity of urban and rural population percentages were acquired from Global Development Indicators of the Word Bank Open Data.

+The csv files used for this work are uploaded.